 If your child has a febrile seizure, he or she may become unconscious and roll his or her eyes back.
 Your child’s arms and legs may become stiff or shake and twitch.
 Your child may also vomit.
 After a seizure, your child may feel drowsy and confused.

 If my child has a febrile seizure, does this mean that he or she has epilepsy?

 No. A single seizure does not mean your child has epilepsy.
 Even repeated febrile seizures aren’t considered epilepsy, because children outgrow the risk of having a seizure caused by fever.
 A child who has epilepsy usually has 2 or more seizures that aren’t caused by fever.

-Febrile seizures don't cause epilepsy.
-But the chance of epilepsy developing in a child who has had several febrile seizures is slightly higher than if he or she didn't have a febrile seizure.
-The chance of epilepsy developing in a child who has had a febrile seizure is about 2% to 4%.
+Febrile seizures don’t cause epilepsy.
+But the chance of epilepsy developing in a child who has had several febrile seizures is slightly higher than if he or she didn’t have a febrile seizure.
+That chance is about 2% to 4%.
 There is no evidence that treating your child with medicine for febrile seizures will prevent epilepsy.